bairul6154/github-tutorial/README.md

 ##### Git:
 * Git is a _version-control_ system that runs on the command line

-  (so you need to know basic command line codes as well).
-I recommend going to [codeacademy](https://www.codecademy.com/) to learn about basic command line before learning git and github.
+  (so you need to know basic command line codes as well.
+I recommend going to [codeacademy](https://www.codecademy.com/) to learn about basic command line before learning git and github.)

 * Version-control means you can keep track of your code or just about any file.